Kalsaria-C/em-omc/logging-analytics/alarms-detection-rules-la/suspicious-activity-and-data-exfiltration/suspicious-activity-and-data-exfiltration.md

     1. Click on the log set icon
     2. Insert '\*' in the **"Log Set"** input & hit the enter from your keyboard.
 A tag with '\*' will appear inside the input
     3. Click on **"apply"**
-3. Step 3

-  To query the result, Copy and Run the query bellow in the query input.
+3. To query the result, Copy and Run the query bellow in the query input.

     ```MQL
     <copy>'Log Source' = 'OCI Audit Logs' and Event = interactivelogin and Status = '400' and Message = 'InteractiveLogin failed' | distinct 'Client Host City', 'User Name'</copy>
     ```

     **Explanation:**

       This query selects the **distinct regions** and **usernames** from 'OCI Audit Logs' log source's logs that have: